99DEFIP2P/defi99-platform-bsc/README.md

 # 99defi-contract
-Repo holding 99 DeFi smart contract for the loan market
+Repo holding 99 DeFi smart contract for the loan market on Binance Smart Chain